FlashGet Parental Control Getting Started

 If you see a popup prompt of “unknown sources,” tap on Settings > toggle on Downloads from Unknown Sources or something similar that contains “Unknown Sources.”

-1. After installation, click “Done” to open FlashGet Kids on your child’s device.
+1. After installation, click “Done” to open FlashGet Kids (Child’s app) on your child’s device.

 Tips

-Can’t find the FlashGet Kids icon after installation?
+Can’t find the FlashGet Kids icon after installation on your child’s device?

 If you can’t find FlashGet Kids on your child’s device, follow the methods below:

-2. Tap “OK” to start parental control or click “Bind next” to bind more devices.
-You can also tap the Add icon at the upper right corner of your dashboard to bind more devices.
+Tap the Add icon at the upper right corner of your dashboard to bind more devices.

-Set up a keepalive setting to make FlashGet Kids run continuously in the background of a device.
-This ensures that FlashGet Kids remains effective at all times in protecting children.
+Step 3.
+Set up a keep running in Background setting to make FlashGet Kids for child run continuously in the background of a device.
+This ensures that FlashGet Kids for child remains effective at all times in protecting children.

 Monitor your kids’ online activities and let them away from all risks.